mco-gh/mco.dev/content/post/puzzles/pinkorblue.md

 +++
-images = []
-banner = ""
-menu = ""
-description = ""
 categories = ["Puzzles"]
-image = ""
-tags = ["puzzles"]
+tags = []
 date = "2011-03-04"
 title = "Pink or Blue?"
-subtitle = "Predicting the gender distribution of your offspring"
+subtitle = "Predicting the gender distribution of your offspring" coverImage = "/img/"
 +++

-For the past 63 years in a row, babies born in the US have been slightly more likely to be a boy than a girl, at a rate of roughly 51% to 49% (source).
-For today’s puzzle, let’s ignore that complication and assume the odds of being born a boy or a girl are precisely 50%.
+For the past 63 years in a row, babies born in the US have been slightly more likely to be a boy than a girl, at a rate of roughly 51% to 49% (source).<!--more--> For today’s puzzle, let’s ignore that complication and assume the odds of being born a boy or a girl are precisely 50%.
 Now, imagine you have four children and consider these three possible outcomes:

 all four children have the same gender (four boys or four girls) three have the same gender and one has the opposite gender (three girls and a boy or three boys and a girl)